 Usually people don’t think of having lavender tea but its floral taste is amazing.
 A delicious cup of lavender tea is sweet and fragrant in taste.
 This tea is absolutely perfect for calming your mind.
 Lavender tea also reduces tension.

 Brewing up a cup of lemon balm tea is calorie-free.
 Feeling stressed at work?
 Lemon balm tea is the perfect evening antidote.
 It calms anxiety and insomnia.
 It needs to be contained before it spreads.
 Also, if you plant it once, you can enjoy its tea for many seasons.

 Lemon grass is used to make herbal tea, in soups and other dishes.
 This tea also repels pests like white flies away from garden.
-Grow lemongrass in warm and sunny spot and do regular watering.
+Grow lemongrass in warm

 The leaves of lemon verbena are used to make tea.
 Lemon verbena tea improves digestion, joint pain and helps in asthma.
 If you are going to grow this herb in a pot, plan accordingly.
 It is a heavy feeder and drainage is key.
 Lemon verbena doesn’t like soggy roots!